imkevinchu/soupbone-zine/src/content/zine/z10/04-transplants.md

 A man was playing *Pet Sounds* from a speaker on the back of a bike.
 I talked to him and found out Brian Wilson had just died.
 It was summery and felt right.

 I was at this protest against mass deportation because my parents are immigrants, naturalized American citizens after decades in this country.
-Children should not be scared at school and I people should not be afraid of going to the doctor.
+Children should not be scared at school and people should not be afraid of going to the doctor.
 Schools and hospitals should be safer than that.
 It was summer.
 The sun was bright but the days were getting darker.

-I just moved to this city and I’m thinking about whether I want to move out of this country as if removing myself from the situation somehow makes it more palatable, or at least make me feel less despair.
+I just moved to this city and I’m thinking about whether I want to move out of this country, as if removing myself from the situation somehow makes it more palatable, or at least make me feel less despair.
 I’m tempted to move somewhere “safer,” more human, but I’m not sure where that place would exist for me.
 My partner asked if we should move to Montreal and I looked into it, but I don’t want to take the Canadian board exams.
 Although I have the means to move, and I want to get away from here, I don’t want to.

 The only astrologist I follow, Alice Sparkly Kat, writes that: